adeoke/bash_script_examples/README.md

 The next three chars represent the current users permissions for the particular item: `rw-`, which means the user can read and write the file only.

 The next three chars after that represents the items group permissions `r--`, which in this case is read only.

 Finally, the last three characters after that represents all other users permissions, again in this case is `r--`, and so again only read  permissions for `all other` users.

+In order to make the file runnable we need to change the permissions for the item.
+A simple way to do this is with the chmod command.

+in the terminal if you input `chmod a+x particular_file.sh` (replacing particular_file.sh with your desired file) then you will enable execute permission for the file for the the current user, the group that user belongs to and all other users as well.
+At this point you are ready to get started with running the script.